 Fishbone, Wilyabrup

 Fishbone Wines pairs top-notch wine with modern Japanese cuisine, making for a delicious lunch with the fam.
 This moder spot is found directly opposite the famous Margaret River Chocolate Factory, and close to super fun soccer golf at the Golf Gardens.
 The kidsโ menu is also properly thought out, moving beyond the usual chips etc (though they have those too for those kiddos who are not adventurous with Asian cuisine).
-Thereโs no playground here, but colouring sheets should keep little hands from being restless and thereโs lots of lawn for handstands too.
+Thereโs no playground here, but colouring sheets should keep little hands from being restless and there’s lots of lawn for handstands too.
 Find out more in the Buggybuddys blog.

 Berry Farm, Margaret River

 The Berry Farm has a cellar door, brimming with berry and fruit jams, jellies, preserves, sauces, and wines to taste.
 Afterwards, why not eat something delicious or have a Devonshire Tea at the cottage cafรฉ, which overlooks a playground.
+Find out more in the Buggybuddys review

-For kids: kids menu, shaded playground.
+For kids: kids menu, shaded playground and farm animals.

 Hay Shed Hill, Wilyabrup